‘The Graduate’ Turns 50: Classic Movie Returns To Theaters For 50th Anniversary

 Buck Henry, who also makes a cameo as a desk clerk in the film, told Vanity Fair he jumped at the chance to write the script for Nichols.

-“I always thought The Graduate was the best pitch I ever heard: this kid graduates college, has an affair with his parents’ best friend, and then falls in love with the friend’s daughter,” The Graduate screenwriter said.
+“I always thought The Graduate was the best pitch I ever heard: this kid graduates college, has an affair with his parents’ best friend, and then falls in love with the friend’s daughter,” the Graduate screenwriter said.
 “Give that to 20 writers and you’ve got 20 scripts.”

-While it’s hard to imagine anyone but Hoffman, Bancroft, and Ross in the lead Graduate roles, an original wish list included Natalie Wood, Ann-Margaret, Jane Fonda and even Patty Duke as Elaine, while young leading men like Warren Beatty, Steve McQueen, and Robert Redford were on the “Ben” list, Redford actually auditioned opposite Candice Bergen for The Graduate lead.
+While it’s hard to imagine anyone but Hoffman, Bancroft, and Ross in the lead Graduate roles, an original wish list included Natalie Wood, Ann-Margaret, Jane Fonda, and even Patty Duke as Elaine, while young leading men like Warren Beatty, Steve McQueen, and Robert Redford were on the “Ben” list, Redford actually auditioned opposite Candice Bergen for the Graduate lead.

 Hoffman later told Vanity Fair he didn’t even think he was right for The Graduate.